Demographics of Uzbekistan

 Demographic features of the population of Uzbekistan include population growth, population density, ethnicity, education level, health, economic status, religious affiliations, and other aspects of the population.
-The nationality of a person from Uzbekistan is Uzbekistani, while the ethnic Uzbek majority call themselves Uzbeks.
+The nationality of a person from Uzbekistan is Uzbekistani while the ethnic Uzbek majority call themselves Uzbeks.
 Much of the data is estimated because the last census was carried out in Soviet times in 1989.
+Uzbekistan conducted its first census since its independence in February 2026.

 Overview

 Uzbekistan is Central Asia's most populous country.
-Its 36.8 million people (as of January 2024) comprise nearly half the region's total population.
+Its 39 million people (as of January 2026) comprise nearly half the region's total population.

 The population of Uzbekistan is very young: 30.1% of its people are younger than 14.
 According to official sources, Uzbeks comprise a majority (84.4%) of the total population.
-Other ethnic groups, as of 1996 estimates, include Russians (2.1% of the population), Tajiks (4,8%), Kazakhs (3%), Karakalpaks (2.5%), and Tatars (1.5%).
+Other ethnic groups, as of 1996 estimates, include Russians (2.1% of the population), Tajiks (4.8%), Kazakhs (3%), Karakalpaks (2.5%), and Tatars (1.5%).

 Uzbekistan has an ethnic Korean population that was forcibly relocated to the region from the Soviet Far East in 1937–1938.
 There are also small groups of Armenians in Uzbekistan, mostly in Tashkent and Samarkand.
 The nation is 94% Muslim (mostly Sunni), 3% Eastern Orthodox and 3% other faiths (which include small communities of Korean Christians, other Christian denominations, Buddhists, Baha'is, and more).
 The Bukharan Jews have lived in Central Asia, mostly in Uzbekistan, for thousands of years.
 There were 94,900 Jews in Uzbekistan in 1989 (about 0.5% of the population according to the 1989 census), but now, since the collapse of the USSR, most Central Asian Jews left the region for the United States or Israel.
 More than 5,000 Jews remain in Uzbekistan.

 Much of Uzbekistan's population was engaged in cotton farming in large-scale collective farms when the country was part of the Soviet Union.
 The population continues to be heavily rural and dependent on farming for its livelihood, although the farm structure in Uzbekistan has largely shifted from collective to individual since 1990.